energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

     re_{share} \sum_{j \in \text{RES} ,t \in T| \{h,td\} \in T\_H\_TD(t)} \textbf{F}_\textbf{t}(j,h,td) \cdot  t_{op} (h,td)

-To force the Belgian energy system to decrease its emissions, two lever can constraint the annual emissions:
+To force the energy system to decrease its emissions, two lever can constraint the annual emissions:
 Eq. :eq:`eq:LimitGWP` imposes a maximum yearly emissions threshold on the GWP (:math:`gwp_{limit}`); and